Here are 7 things to do if you’re traveling solo for the first time.

 3. Find Out The COVID-19 and Other Vaccine Requirements

 COVID-19 is still a thing.
 While many countries have no restrictions or requirements for entry besides a pinky swear that you don’t have COVID many are very strict about it.
 The European Union (EU) and the United Kingdom are beginning to open up to tourism again but will require not only proof of negative COVID-19 test but also proof of vaccination with quarantine requirements in some countries as well.
 Again, do your homework and understand the requirements before you book and before you go.

-- Plan Your Itinerary and organize it.
-Once you have followed steps 1-3, you are ready to book you trip and plan your itinerary.
+Once you have followed steps 1-3, you are ready to book your trip and plan your itinerary.
 Use sites like Booking.Com, Kayak, and Hopper to find the best rates for hotels and flights.
 Organize your travel plans in one place using an app like TripIt and plan to share it with your friends and family so they can keep track of you while you travel!

 Once you’ve booked your flight BUY TRAVEL INSURANCE.
 I cannot stress this one enough.
 Accidents happen, the last thing you want is to be seriously injured in a foreign country and then find out your home country’s health insurance will not cover your injury or reimburse you for the cost.
 Purchase travel insurance and rest easy.
 Many include coverage for lost baggage, and canceled flights as well.
 When comparing plans, make sure COVID-19 is covered.
 I like World Nomad because they do not exclude COVID-19 as many other travel insurance plans do.
 They also have very reasonable and competitive rates.
 And no they don’t pay me I just like them.

 6. Have a Travel Safety Plan